m0d2r/LandawasOS/readme.md

 LandawasOS is an operating system for cc: tweaked

 Features:
-1. cleaner
+1. cleaner - Clear old update files
-2. Update
+2. Update - Updates the system to latest version
-3. Program list
+3. Program list - Shows Installed programs (system-only for now)
-4. easy installer
+4. easy installer - Installs the system

 # How to install
 1. Run lua in the terminal
 2. them run this:

 shell.run("delete install.lua"); shell.run("wget https://raw.githubusercontent.com/m0d2r/LandawasOS/main/install.lua install.lua"); shell.run("install.lua")

 3. done

 This will install LandawasOS to the computer